 - 1 cup crab paste

 - 1 can (14.5 oz) chicken broth

-Add in the onion, tomatoes, and salt.
+- Add in the onion, dried shrimp, and the salt.
 Bring the water to a boil.
 Reduce to low heat and simmer the soup for an hour and a half.

 Now it's time to put it all together.
 Add some cooked vermicelli noodles to a bowl.
-Ladle some soup over the noodles and enjoy!
+Ladle some soup over the noodles and garnish with leftover green onions.

 You can use any cut of pork to make this dish.
 Pork with bones make the best and richest broth.
 You can add more toppings to this dish to make it your own.
 Some toppings I've used are cha lua, shredded cabbage, bean sprouts, and fried tofu.
 Make sure to soak the dried shrimp for 10 minutes to soften them up.